 Muscles don’t respond magically to weight-training.
 Muscles respond to the mechanical tension and the metabolic stress induced by training.
 How that systemic stress is produced is irrelevant!

 Look at gymnasts, for example.
-They rely solely on bodyweight movements to strengthen their muscles.
+They rely solely on bodyweight training.
 Not only do they look better than 99% of the people lifting weights at the gym, they’re also considerably stronger.

 So what’s the answer?
-Should you abandon the iron and focus solely on bodyweight training?
+Should you abandon the iron and focus exclusively on bodyweight training?

 Calisthenics reign supreme if you’re talking complete physical development.
-Yes, you can build bigger muscles lifting heavy iron, but you’ll never develop the same intermuscular coordination and full-body athleticism with weights alone.
+Yes, you can build bigger muscles lifting heavy iron, but you’ll never develop the same muscular coordination and full-body athleticism with weights alone.

 You can also easily adjust the difficulty by using different weights, making weight-training suitable for beginners and advanced athletes alike.

 Personally, I base my training on advanced bodyweight movements.
-I’ve gotten the best results with progressive calisthenics training in terms of strength and size.
-I do, however, incorporate weight-training into my routine because I like it and because it provides a different stimulus.
-It also keeps my workouts from running stale.
+I’ve gotten the best results of my life with progressive calisthenics in terms of strength and size.
+I do, however, occasionally incorporate weight-training into my routine because I enjoy it and because it keeps my workouts from running stale.

-- Calisthenics and weight-training can both build muscle and strength
+- Calisthenics and weight-training both build muscle and strength

 - Muscles don’t care whether they’re being worked with weights or with bodyweight training